AleksisVejs/GlobeChallenger/README.md

-# Globe Challenger : Geography Quiz Game
+# Globe Challenger : Geography Quiz Game 🌎

 Welcome to Globe Challenger, a geography quiz game that challenges your knowledge of countries.
 Test your geographical knowledge with this educational and engaging web-based game.

 ## Features:

 - Game Modes: Globe Challenger offers multiple game modes.
-  - Guess The Flag: identify countries by their flags
+  - Guess The Flag: identify countries by their flags. 🏳️

 - Explore Global Diversity: Choose your preferred region from Africa, Americas, Asia, Europe, and Oceania, or take on a comprehensive global challenge.